siraben/ti84-forth/README.md

 ## Features
 - A 16-bit Forth on a 8-bit chip
-- Contains 171 words (and counting) for everything from memory management to drawing pixels and meta-compilation.
+- Contains 171 words (and counting) for everything from memory management to drawing pixels, de-compilation and even playing sounds over the I/O port.
 - Support for writeback.
 Use `SIMG` (save image) and `LIMG` (load image) to save the words you've defined in a session.